 It is quite a challenge to go from Arslanbob to Sary Chelek but not impossible.
 You have to take a bus back to Jalal Abad and from Jalal Abad to Tash-Komur and then change to another bus to go to Kara-Jigat.
 From there you will have to hitchhike 25km to Arkyt.

 Another option is to arrange a transportation with CBT if you have enough people to share the cost with.
 This is definitely a much easier and more convenient option than taking multiple marshrutkas.

 BONUS Tip: Start your trip to the Pamir Highway (8 days)

 If you are planning to do the Pamir Highway, Osh is the best place to start planning your trip.
 I was able to find a bunch of other people to share the cost of the jeep through this Caravanistan Forum.
-More information about my trip in Pamir Highway will follow soon so stay tuned.

 The Solo Traveler’s Journal is a series of posts by BucketListly where we will follow our founder, Pete Rojwongsuriya around the world as he singlehandedly travel alone and experience different cultures, people, and historical locations one country at a time.